AbsoluteRich/you-are-an-idiot/README.md

 # You Are An Idiot

- Python recreation of the infamous trojan
+Python recreation of the infamous trojan!
+Tell your friends how much of an idiot they are with this harmless Pygame project.